jhu-ip/cs220-f25/syllabus.md

 before leaving.* You are strongly encouraged to stay in the session and work on homework instead of leaving early.

+There will be one midterm exam and a final exam, comprising a significant portion of your grade.
+These will be completed individually and on paper, which is why you should complete your homework as individually as possible to learn the material.
+The midterm exam will cover the topics of the first half of the class (C material) and the final exam will focus on the second half (C++ material).
+The exams are designed to assess your knowledge of programming in C and C++ as well as your problem solving ability, but not your knowledge of specific tools or technologies discussed in class.

 Students will be expected to complete a variety of computer programming assignments, as well as written homework assignments.
 Two projects must be done in pairs or groups as specified; others are to